-AP Interview: IMF chief urges targeted COVID policy in China
+The AP Interview: IMF head urges China to end mass lockdowns

 Georgieva said the world was already seeing signs of increased hunger before Russia’s invasion of Ukraine disrupted grain supplies to Africa and the Middle East.
 More investment in resilient agriculture and support for small farmers as well as efforts to reduce food waste would be part of the solution, she said.

 “We have to admit in the wealthiest societies, in the wealthier families, that we waste food on a daily basis, even in quantities that are sufficient to feed the rest of the world,” she said.
-“Look, hunger is the world’s most significant solvable problem.
-It is solvable.
-And yet not only we haven’t solved it, but in the last years, hunger has been going up and up.”
+“Hunger is the world’s most significant solvable problem.”

-The world needs “a focus on food security in a comprehensive way that reduces waste, increases productivity, and most importantly, focuses more attention on small-scale farming, where a great deal of livelihoods of people, especially in developing countries like that, would go a long way to bring this solvable problem finally to an end,” she said.
+The world needs “a focus on food security in a comprehensive way that reduces waste, increases productivity and most importantly, focuses more attention on small-scale farming, where a great deal of livelihoods of people, especially in developing countries like that, would go a long way to bring this solvable problem finally to an end,” Georgieva said.

 Russia’s war also created an energy crisis after Moscow cut off most natural gas supplies to Europe as Western allies supported war-torn Ukraine.
 The resulting high energy prices have created an opportunity to “accelerate the transition to low-carbon energy supplies” through incentives for green investments.